-- 6.9.
-In order to verify the above and other information collected, the following identification data is considered to be the best possible: - (a) current passport, including the passport number, bearing a photograph of the natural person; - (b) current national identity card, including the identity number, bearing a photograph of the natural person; - (c) armed forces identity card, bearing a photograph of the natural person; - (d) driving licence, including driving licence number, bearing a photograph of the natural person; or - (e) independent data sources (including electronic sources) (see Section 5.7. below). - 7.10.
+- 9. In order to verify the above and other information collected, the following identification data is considered to be the best possible: - (a) current passport, bearing a photograph of the natural person; - (b) current national identity card, bearing a photograph of the natural person; - (c) armed forces identity card, bearing a photograph of the natural person; - (d) driving licence, bearing a photograph of the natural person; or - (e) independent data sources (including electronic sources) (see Section 5.7. below). - 10.
 The examples quoted above are not exclusive.
 There may be other forms of identification data of an equivalent nature which may be produced as satisfactory evidence of the identity of a natural person. - 11.
 Regardless of its form, the firm must be satisfied as to the validity and veracity of the identification data used to verify the identity of a natural person and its evidential value should be based on the assessed risk of the business relationship or occasional transaction.
-In this respect, the firm should be aware that certain documents may be more susceptible to fraud than others, or have less robust controls in respect of their issue, for example, some jurisdictions may issue driving licences without due diligence being undertaken on the holder.

-- 8.12.
-When changes occur which result in a modification to a natural person's profile (for example, a change of name) the firm should apply a risk-based approach to updating that person's CDD records and consider what, if any, additional identification data is required to verify the change. - 9:13.
+In this respect, the firm should be aware that certain documents may be more susceptible to fraud than others, or have less robust controls in respect of their issue, for example, some jurisdictions may issue driving licences without due diligence being undertaken on the holder. - 12.
+When changes occur which result in a modification to a natural person's profile (for example, a change of name) the firm should apply a risk-based approach to updating that person's CDD records and consider what, if any, additional identification data is required to verify the change. - 13.
 In addition to the measures set out above, where the firm has determined that a business relationship or occasional transaction is high risk, in accordance with Paragraph 5(3) of Schedule 3 the firm shall also apply ECDD measures to that business relationship or occasional transaction.
-Those ECDD measures shall include, inter alia, taking one or more steps as would be appropriate to the particular business relationship or occasional transaction and could include, in accordance with Paragraph 5(3)(a)(v)(B) of Schedule 3, verifying additional aspects of the customer's identity.
+Those ECDD measures shall include, inter alia, taking one or more steps as would be appropriate to the particular business relationship or occasional transaction and could include, in accordance with Paragraph 5(3)(a)(v)(B) of Schedule 3, verifying additional aspects of the customer's identity. - 14.
+Examples of additional aspects of the customer's identity that the firm could verify, where that customer is a natural person, include his or her occupation or any former name(s).
+Further detail in respect of ECDD measures can be found in Chapter 8 of this Handbook.